Plant a rain garden on your property with help from Pierce Conservation District to keep local streams and Puget Sound clean.

 Pierce Conservation District staff work with several homeowners each year to design and install rain gardens on their property.
 The result is landowners that are happy with their new gardens, while the Puget Sound receives less fertilizers, chemicals and other harmful polluted runoff.

-1. Site Visit and Assessment
+How it Works 1.
+Site Visit and Assessment

 District staff will meet you on site to determine if the site is suitable for a rain garden.